 I came across this document while researching for the biography I am writing on the Tyssen-Amhersts.
 It was an incredibly exciting discovery as it is rare to find a child’s view of Egypt.
 She writes about pillow fights in a royal hareem, riding ponies by moonlight along the Chubra Road, nights camping beside the Great Pyramid, and much more.
 Most British girls were not taken to Egypt until after they were ‘out’, and so in their late teens, or early twenties.
 If you want to know more then maybe read May Tyssen-Amherst and the Crocodile in the Well.

 I have come to know May well over the last few years through reading her travel journals.
 She was a remarkably intrepid traveller, and recorded her journeying with an artist’s eye and a great sense of humour.
-As I read her memoir describing her early days in Egypt, I realised what a wonderful setting for an adventure it would make…
+As I read her memoir describing her early days in Egypt, I realised what a wonderful starting point for an adventure it would make…